-After researching 40 indoor outdoor thermometers and narrowing down the results to a final six, which we then tested over 30 hours, our pick for the best indoor outdoor thermometer is the La Crosse Technology WS-9160U.
+After researching 40 indoor outdoor thermometers and narrowing down the results to a final six, which we then tested over 30 hours (and 12 months of long-term testing), our pick for the best indoor outdoor thermometer is the La Crosse Technology WS-9160U.
 Although basic in feature set, the design is best-in-class, giving you an easily readable screen from across the room — a feature many of the other units lacked.

 There are several other solid indoor outdoor thermometers in this set depending on your functionality needs.
 But for those without those needs, the most important characteristic is usability.

 Our Pick: La Crosse Technology

 Affordable, accurate and easy to read, La Crosse has everything you need in an indoor outdoor thermometer at a low cost.